Galien week of innovation

 The conversation explores critical questions: how can health systems and payers address affordability and adherence?
 What role do advocacy organizations play in breaking down barriers to awareness and care?
 And how can community-led models (rooted in trust, education, and prevention) reshape the trajectory of patient health?

 At stake is more than access to treatment; it is the promise of healthier, longer lives for every community.
-By bringing together leaders from policy, advocacy, industry, and grassroots health equity initiatives, this panel will examine what it takes to ensure that innovation is not just discovered, but delivered, creating a future where science and community come together to secure lasting health for all.
+By bringing together leaders from policy, advocacy, industry, and grassroots health access initiatives, this panel will examine what it takes to ensure that innovation is not just discovered but delivered—creating a future where science and community come together to secure lasting health for all.

 CHAIR